eclipse/packages/homepage/_packages/cloud2edge/installation.md

 The Cloud2Edge package consists of multiple components.
-In order to keep them together and separate from other components running in your Kubernetes cluster, it is feasible to install them into their own name space.
-The following command creates the `cloud2edge` name space but you can select any other name as well.
+In order to keep them together and separate from other components running in your Kubernetes cluster, it is feasible to install them into their own namespace.
+The following command creates the `cloud2edge` namespace, but you can select any other name as well.

 {% clipboard %}